 Considering you can expect to spend thousands on a similar, high spec dishwasher, the LG LDT6809SS dishwasher typically costs under $1000.
 Convenient for those always on the go or for busy households, this model provides all you’ll need and more.

 5. GE PDT145SGLWW: Best dishwasher for small spaces

 If you don’t have enough space for a 24-inch dishwasher, the GE PDT145SGLWW dishwasher is small yet packs a powerful punch.
 Its wide range of features includes the practical AutoSense that adjusts the right temperature to the soil level.
 The Sanitize option significantly reduces bacteria and enhances drying, while the hard food disposer prevents any long-term clogging of the washing arms.

 Set in a quality, stainless steel tub, it is durable and looks attractive.
 Although it only has two racks, the folding tines provides sufficient space for couples or smaller households.
 If you do require more loading space or have large families, this is probably not ideal.

-For a dishwasher of this size, it is surprisingly expensive at $809.99.
+For a dishwasher of this size, it's not the cheapest.
 But it doesn’t compromise on quality and performance, which is reflected in the price.
 For its top cleaning results, practicality, and not to mention space convenience, these make it a worthwhile investment.

 As well as the best dishwashers, we also review and rate the best side-by-side refrigerators and French door refrigerators.
 If you're looking for laundry appliances, check out our guides to the best front load washers and best dryers.